sentenial/developer-docs/pages/prodOpenBanking/ob_servicesoverview.md

 * Confirm the payment amount.
 * Are then redirected to the merchant page.

 {% include note.html content="Whatever the standard verification and secure customer authentication methods that are normally used to access the customer's online banking portal are applied in the PISP payment flow.
-Users can feel secure that they are fully in control and are not providing any sensitive details with a third party. " %}
+Users can feel secure that they are fully in control and are not providing any sensitive details with a third party that is unknown to them. " %}

 ## AISP